 Install New Garage Doors

 Modern garage doors come in a number of styles and finishes you can use to accentuate the style of your home.
 Some with frosted glass panels or rustic wooden door with barn door fixtures are just a few of the new styles to choose from that can provide an updated, modern, and charming accent to any home.

 Refinish Wood or Bamboo Flooring

 If you are lucky enough to have vintage wooden flooring, it only adds value to the home if it is either well maintained or refinished.
-Stripping, sanding, and refinishing original wood floors will increase any home’s value exponentially.
+Hardwood floor refinishing, stripping, sanding will increase any home's value exponentially.
 If yours is not old enough to have wood flooring, stripping up old, outdated carpet and installing bamboo flooring is not only inexpensive, but will provide a surface that is much more durable and easy to care for.
 Bamboo flooring comes in a number of different styles and colors and is easy enough to install, that anyone with even the most basic carpentry skills can do it quickly and easily.

 Refinish Popcorn Ceilings

 Removing a popcorn ceiling is a fairly easy and inexpensive process, but does require rooms have all the furniture removed and quite a bit of elbow grease.
 Be aware that many popcorn ceilings applied before 1980 contain asbestos.
 If your home was built before 1980, you'll need to have a small portion of the ceiling tested.
 If it contains more than 1% asbestos, you'll need to have it professionally removed, but that alone will also increase the value of your home.